Authors and Editors

 Dan Durst, Capital Edge Consulting

-Dan Durst is a Manager at Capital Edge Consulting, with extensive experience in various accounting and compliance issues related to Federal government contracts and grants.
-Dan’s areas of expertise include Cost Accounting Standards (CAS), Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal awards to non-Federal entities (Uniform Guidance), Federal Acquisition Regulation (FAR), and Defense Federal Acquisition Regulation Supplement (DFARS).
-Dan is also well-versed in various levels of audit support including DCAA, Single Audit, and Inspector General audits
+Dan Durst is the co-leader of the Federal Grants Compliance Practice at Capital Edge Consulting and has 12 years of experience in various accounting and compliance issues related to federal government contracts, grants and cooperative agreements.
+Dan’s areas of expertise include cost accounting standards (CAS), uniform administrative requirements, cost principles, and audit requirements for federal awards to nonfederal entities (Uniform Guidance), Federal Acquisition Regulation (FAR), Defense Federal Acquisition Regulation Supplement (DFARS), and Defense Grant and Agreement Regulatory System (DGARS).
+Dan is also well-versed in various levels of audit support including business system reviews, single audit and Inspector General audits.

 Jason Guilbeault, Augusta University